ellsclytn/AirDuino-Touch/README.md

 ##### 10-DOF

 Two digital pins are required of the 10-DOF, `SCL` and `SDA`.
 Connect these to the `SCL` and `SDA pins`, pins `21` and `20` of the MEGA, respectively.
 Connect `VIN` to 5V, and `GND` to ground.

+##### DS3231 RTC

+Two digital pins are required of the DS3231 RTC, `SCL` and `SDA`.
+Connect these to the `SCL` and `SDA pins`, pins `21` and `20` of the MEGA, respectively.
+Connect `VIN` to 5V, and `GND` to ground.

+To safely use the DS3231 RTC with a non-rechargeable battery, such as the CR2032, the diode left of the `201` resistor must be removed, thereby disabling the default battery charging circuit.

 ##### HC-SR04